 East African secretariat, corporates, donors, prominent citizens and members of

-He further noted the hospital will be a
+d the hospital will be a

 welcome facility that will enable the residents of Arusha and beyond access world